Meet the third-string 'baller' QB who kept Clemson's season alive

 He listened more intently.

 "Just trusting in yourself and what you know you can do," Brice said.
 "I knew sooner or later I'd get a shot.
-They always preach on it: Make the most of your opportunity, so going out there and doing that, it's a good feeling and it brings a lot of confidence."
+They always preach on it: Make the most of your opportunity.
+So going out there and doing that, it's a good feeling and it brings a lot of confidence."

 "You think he's gonna stroll around campus on Monday with his chest stuck out?"
 Swinney said.
 "That's pretty cool.
 'Cause now he's led the Tigers to a win.
-Not only did he lead the Tigers to a win; he did it with the game on the line."
+Not only did he lead the Tigers to a win, he did it with the game on the line."